quocthai9120/CSE490g1_FP_Zh-En-NMT/docs/index.md

   3. Translate the first 10 sentences in our test set
   4. Translate a custom sentence inputted by user

+## Video:
+We also include a 3-minute long video where we explained our project.
+Readers can access our video here: [video](https://youtu.be/WnqYMmEbkCI)

 ## References:
 1. Jacob Devlin, Ming-Wei Chang, Kenton Lee, and Kristina Toutanova.
 2019.[BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding.](https://aclanthology.org/N19-1423/)